 - Do not ride in a moving vehicle when the seatback is reclined.
 This can be dangerous.
 The shoulder belt will not be against your body.
 In an accident, you could be thrown into it and receive neck or other serious injuries.
 You could also slide under the lap belt and receive serious internal injuries. - For the most effective protection when the vehicle is in motion, the seat should be upright.
-Always sit
+Always sit well back in the seat with both feet on the floor and adjust the seat properly.
+See "PRECAUTIONS ON SEAT BELT USAGE" later in this section.

-- well back in the seat with both feet on the floor and adjust the seat properly.
-See "PRECAUTIONS ON SEAT BELT USAGE" later in this section. - After adjustment, gently rock in the seat to make sure it is securely locked. - Do not leave children unattended inside the vehicle.
+- After adjustment, gently rock in the seat to make sure it is securely locked. - Do not leave children unattended inside the vehicle.
 They could unknowingly activate switches or controls.
 Unattended children could become involved in serious accidents.

-- Do not adjust the driver's seat while driving so full attention may be given to vehicle operation.
-The seat may move suddenly and could cause loss of control of the vehicle. - The seatback should not be reclined any more than needed for comfort.
+any more than needed for comfort.
 Seat belts are most effective when the passenger sits well back and straight up in the seat.
-If the seatback is reclined, the risk of sliding under the lap belt and being injured is increased.
+If the seat-back is reclined, the risk of sliding under the lap belt and being injured is increased.

-- When adjusting the seat positions, be sure not to contact any moving parts to avoid possible injuries and/ or damages. - Avoid contact with the underside of the seat when retrieving items or cleaning underneath it.
-There may be sharp objects on the underside of the seat which may cause injury.
+When adjusting the seat positions, be sure not to contact any moving parts to avoid possible injuries and/or damages.